 5. File Your BOI Report

-A Beneficial Ownership Information report must be filed with the Financial Crimes Enforcement Network (FinCEN) within 30 days after your corporation has been formed.* If your corporation operates in a highly regulated sector like finance, there’s a chance your corporation will be exempt from this filing.
+A Beneficial Ownership Information report must be filed with the Financial Crimes Enforcement Network (FinCEN) within 30 days after your corporation has been formed (or within 90 days if your corporation is formed in 2024).* If your corporation operates in a highly regulated sector like finance, there’s a chance your corporation will be exempt from this filing.
 However, the vast majority of corporations in the US must file a BOI report.

 The BOI requirement goes into effect January 1, 2024.
 When filing you’ll have to submit information about your “beneficial owners,” which are those with a significant stake in your company.
 This could include the CEO, board members, or those with at least 25% ownership stock.
 Information about company applicants (the person who filed your LLC and the person who directed it be filed) is also required.
 Both must provide: full legal name, residential address, date of birth, and a copy of a photo ID.